 How to Obtain an Illinois Medical Marijuana Card

-In 2013, Illinois state officials created a list of qualifying medical conditions, diseases, and/or illnesses that patients must be diagnosed with to qualify for a medical marijuana card.
+In 2013, Illinois state officials created a list of qualifying medical conditions, diseases, and/or illnesses that medical marijuana consumers must be diagnosed with to qualify for a medical marijuana card.
 If individuals were diagnosed with a medical issue that was on the state’s list, then they could apply for an Illinois registry ID card.
-However, each patient must receive a written certification letter by an Illinois medical marijuana doctor with a detailed description of the individual’s condition, disease, and/or illness, according to MarijuanaDoctors.com.
+However, each medical marijuana consumer must receive a written certification letter by an Illinois medical marijuana doctor with a detailed description of the individual’s condition, disease, and/or illness, according to MarijuanaDoctors.com.

 Changes Made to Illinois’ List of Qualifying Conditions

-Initially, Illinois created a limited list of qualifying medical conditions, but on January 1st of 2015, the Illinois Department of Health added seizure disorders to the state’s list of qualifying debilitating conditions, and they made a change that allows children younger than eighteen to obtain a medical marijuana card.
+Initially, Illinois created a limited list of qualifying medical conditions, but on January 1st of 2015, the Illinois Department of Health made changes to some rules.
 This was a huge move that medical marijuana advocates’ fought passionately for and fortunately won.

-Then, on June 30th of 2016, PTSD and other terminal illnesses were added to Illinois’s list of qualifying conditions, which brought in thousands of additional patients, including war veterans.
+Then, on June 30th of 2016, other conditions were added to Illinois’s list of qualifying conditions, which brought in thousands of additional medical marijuana consumers, including war veterans.

-In addition to these requirements, Illinois also requires medical marijuana physicians to show how their relationship with their patients is an established one and that they’re providing ongoing treatment and care for the patient.
-Additionally, each Illinois medical marijuana doctor must complete a full evaluation of each patient’s medical history and current health status 90 days prior to certifying patients as qualified candidates to use medical marijuana.
+In addition to these requirements, Illinois also requires medical marijuana physicians to show how their relationship with their consumers is an established one and that they’re providing ongoing treatment and care for the medical marijuana cardholder.
+Additionally, each Illinois medical marijuana doctor must complete a full evaluation of each medical marijuana consumer’s medical history and current health status 90 days prior to certifying medical marijuana consumers as qualified candidates to use medical marijuana.

 Then, doctors must mail their written certifications to the Illinois Department of Health in Springfield, Illinois, where the medical marijuana cards are processed and approved if all required documentation is provided.